rust-embedded/embedonomicon/src/custom-target.md

   `"panic-strategy": "abort"`.
 If you decide not to `abort` on panicking, unless you [tell Cargo to][eh_personality], you must define an [eh_personality] function.
 - Configure atomics.
 Pick the first option that describes your target:
-  - I have a single-core processor, no threads, no interrupts, or any way for multiple things to be happening in parallel: if you are **sure** that is the case, such as WASM (for now), you may set `"singlethread": true`.
+  - I have a single-core processor, no threads, **no interrupts**, or any way for multiple things to be happening in parallel: if you are **sure** that is the case, such as WASM (for now), you may set `"singlethread": true`.
 This will configure LLVM to convert all atomic operations to use their single threaded counterparts.
   - I have native atomic operations: set `max-atomic-width` to the biggest type in bits that your target can operate on atomically.
 For example, many ARM cores have 32-bit atomic operations.
 You may set `"max-atomic-width": 32` in that case.
-  - I have no native atomic operations, but I can emulate them myself: set `max-atomic-width` to the highest number of bits that you can emulate up to 64, then implement all of the [atomic][libcalls-atomic] and [sync][libcalls-atomic] functions expected by LLVM as `#[no_mangle] unsafe extern "C"`.
+  - I have no native atomic operations, but I can emulate them myself: set `max-atomic-width` to the highest number of bits that you can emulate up to 128, then implement all of the [atomic][libcalls-atomic] and [sync][libcalls-atomic] functions expected by LLVM as `#[no_mangle] unsafe extern "C"`.
 These functions have been standardized by gcc, so the [gcc documentation][gcc-sync] may have more notes.
 Missing functions will cause a linker error, while